koseiohara/forbit/README.md

   - For a 3D record returned as (nz, ny, nx): `[nz, ny, nx]`

   The shape is given in normal C-order, not F-order.
-  Internally, FORBIT reverses the dimensions when calling the Fortran routines so that a Python array shaped like `[nz, ny, nx]` corresponds to a Fortran array shaped like `(nx, ny, nz)` in the low-level read/write routine.
   All dimensions must be positive integers.
-  The number of dimensions must be between 1 and 6.
 - kind
   `type=int`
   Byte size per element.